Do you want to create a loyalty program in WooCommerce?

 A loyalty program can keep customers coming back to your online store, and keep them away from your competitors.
 It can also be a great way to reward your best customers and make them feel appreciated.

-In this guide, we’ll show you how to create a loyalty program in WooCommerce (without writing any code).
+In this guide, we’ll show you how to create a loyalty program for your WooCommerce store.

 Why Create a Loyalty Program in WooCommerce?

 Creating a loyalty program can be a great way to increase sales on your online store.

 A loyalty program encourages customers to keep coming back to your site, which is the key to running a successful business over the long term.
 It can even boost average spend per customer by giving shoppers a reason to spend more.

 You can use loyalty points to rewards customers for actions like creating an account, placing their first order, signing up to your email newsletter, or even for spending over a certain account.